UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 #### 1. Create Elastic Container Registry (ECR)

 This will create a repository called 'docker-repo'.
 It is important to not change this name since the script in step 2 will need that.

+**Note: ** The default platform intended for the container is --platform=linux/amd64.
+Might be able to run on MacOS.
+For Windows, you probably have to get rid of the flag inside the Dockerfile before building.

 First, initialize CDK stacks based on your region (only required if you have not deployed any resources yet).